telepresenceio/telepresence/docs/index.md

 Have you ever wanted the quick development cycle of local code while still having your code run within a remote Kubernetes cluster?
-Telepresence allows you to run your code locally while still:
+Telepresence allows you to run your code locally as a normal process while still:

 1. Giving your code access to Services in a remote Kubernetes cluster.
 2. Giving your code access to cloud resources like AWS RDS or Google PubSub.
 3. Allowing Kubernetes to access your code as if it were in a normal pod within the cluster.
-4. Your code can run either as a normal process, or as a local docker container.

 **IMPORTANT:** Telepresence is currently in the prototyping stage, and we expect it to change rapidly based on user feedback.